How, why and what: Lifestraw, Sawyer, Big Berkey and the $1 water filter

 |Survivor Water Filter Straw||Personal Water Filter Straw||100,000||1.38 x 1.38 x 7.09 inches|

 The filters I have chosen are ones that have been tested and worked with in the field, the home and in emergency events.
 They are also the best-selling of their kind online so there is no option of being a faulty product, except for the DIY filter as it may depend on the materials you use and the way you make it.

 For many people in the world, access to clean drinking water is an issue.
 But clean drinking water is not just an issue in poor nations, it is also something that happens in civilized western nations.
 How?
 When water purification plants shut down, in flood emergencies or other natural disasters, there is limited access to clean drinking water.
 With unclean water comes the chance of encountering nasty germs such as cholera and typhoid.
 Any other bacteria that hides in water can cause anything from diarrhea to vomiting and can place extreme stress on the body possibly resulting in death.

 You want to avoid this at all costs, especially if you are outdoors in a survival environment, or in a flood disaster where clean water is scarce and only available where you have previously stored it.

 The primary reason for using a water filter is that they have been made to be cheap and affordable for everyone.
 They are not fancy contraptions that cost heaps of dollars.
 For the simplest personal filters such as the Lifestraw and the Sawyer filter, they are generally around the $20 point.

-So let’s take a look at our four filters.
+So let’s take a look at our top 8 water filters.